cotarr/collab-backend-token-auth/README.md

 was a mock REST API that was added as part of the collab-auth project to demonstrate the use of Oauth 2.0 access tokens to restrict access to a web API.

-This npm package <b>collab-backend-token-auth</b> is intended to be used as authentication middleware in the collab-backend-api mock REST API.
+This npm package **collab-backend-token-auth** is intended to be used as authentication middleware in the collab-backend-api mock REST API.

 This package has zero NPM dependencies.